ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/index.md

   <li>
     <b>Diagnostics</b>
     <br>
-    Model diagnostics is essentially constant monitoring of model runs to detect any anomalies or inconsistencies.
-Thorough analysis of outputs are used to verify the model's accuracy over time.
+    Model diagnostics is the constant monitoring of model runs to detect any anomalies or inconsistencies.
     <br>
 </ul>